copernicus-mogley/zkav.club/README.md

 - Audio and video recording/livestreaming for staged presentations or panels
 - Community-powered content creation studio for interviews, podcasts, stories, etc
+- Hype and interaction, plus audience audio/video tech support
+- Rebroadcasting to social networks, media and chat platforms
 - Language localisation: Transcription and translations
-- Rebroadcasting to social networks, media and chat platforms
 - Clip making and other community contests
-- Hype and interaction, plus audience audio/video tech support
+- Editing, post-production and publishing
-- Graphic design for web, video and/or print
+- Graphic design for web, video and print
-- Editing and post-production

 ### Join the club!
 Get involved with our community or get us involved with yours: